-- Modifies requirements for ODHS to respond to a complaint of a licensing violation in a residential care facility or memory care facility. - Requires ODHS to begin an on-site complaint investigation within 24 hours of a complaint that alleges a licensing violation resulting in death or serious physical injury. - Requires that the investigation report contain information about any additional licensing violations, contract violations, or allegations of abuse that are observed during the investigation. - Clarifies that a complaint investigation may occur alongside a separate adult protective services investigation. - Requires ODHS, upon finding a substantiated violation, to: - Notify the Long Term Care Ombudsman (LTCO) about the investigation's findings and any enforcement action taken; - Provide LTCO and the facility with a redacted summary report of the investigation's findings; - Requires a facility to share the summary report with interested parties and the public if the investigation found that the facility's violation resulted in death, harm, or potential harm of a resident. - Applies to complaints submitted on or after the measure's effective date.
+- Modifies requirements for ODHS to respond to a complaint of a licensing violation in a residential care facility or memory care facility. - Requires ODHS to begin an on-site complaint investigation within 24 hours or the end of the next business day for a complaint that alleges a licensing violation resulting in death or serious physical injury. - Requires that the investigation report contain information about any additional licensing violations, contract violations, or allegations of abuse that are observed during the investigation. - Clarifies that a complaint investigation may occur alongside a separate adult protective services investigation. - Requires ODHS, upon finding a substantiated violation, to: - Notify the Long Term Care Ombudsman (LTCO) about the investigation's findings and any enforcement action taken; and - o Provide LTCO and the facility with a redacted summary report of the investigation's findings. - Requires a facility to share the summary report with interested parties and the public if the investigation found that the facility's violation resulted in death, harm, or potential harm of a resident. - Applies to complaints submitted on or after the measure's effective date.